kubernetes/website/content/en/docs/concepts/_index.md

 Once you've set your desired state, the *Kubernetes Control Plane* makes the cluster's current state match the desired state via the Pod Lifecycle Event Generator ([PLEG](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/pod-lifecycle-event-generator.md)).
 To do so, Kubernetes performs a variety of tasks automatically--such as starting or restarting containers, scaling the number of replicas of a given application, and more.
 The Kubernetes Control Plane consists of a collection of processes running on your cluster:

-* The **Kubernetes Master** is a collection of three processes that run on a single node in your cluster, which is designated as the master node.
+* The **Kubernetes Primary** is a collection of three processes that run on a single node in your cluster, which is designated as the primary node.
 Those processes are: [kube-apiserver](/docs/admin/kube-apiserver/), [kube-controller-manager](/docs/admin/kube-controller-manager/) and [kube-scheduler](/docs/admin/kube-scheduler/).
-* Each individual non-master node in your cluster runs two processes:
+* Each individual non-primary node in your cluster runs two processes:
-  * **[kubelet](/docs/admin/kubelet/)**, which communicates with the Kubernetes Master.
+  * **[kubelet](/docs/admin/kubelet/)**, which communicates with the Kubernetes Primary.
   * **[kube-proxy](/docs/admin/kube-proxy/)**, a network proxy which reflects Kubernetes networking services on each node.

 ## Kubernetes objects